itsalimanuel/renux/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: Renux
-- Package name: my-module
+- Package name: @renux/nuxt
-- Description: My new Nuxt module
+- Description: It's a UI/Component library built for NuxtJS projects  is still under development, and there are more components planned for the future
 -->

 # Renux 🟩

+It's a UI/Component library built for NuxtJS projects  is still under development, and there are more components planned for the future.

+---

 ## Roadmap

-Renux UI Component Library is still under development, and there are more components planned for the future.
  Some of the upcoming components include:

 - Dropdown
 - Accordion
 - Pagination